-Today I’m going to talk about pull-ups vs. chin-ups, the differences between them, why you should be doing one over the other and what’s the science and anatomy behind each exercise.
+Today I’m going to talk about these two exercises, the differences between them, why you should be doing one over the other, and what’s the science and anatomy behind each exercise.

 Let’s get right into it.

-Pullups are often done at a wide-grip or either shoulder-width, and chin-ups are usually done at shoulder-width or narrow-grip.
+Pullups are often done at a wide-grip or at shoulder-width, and chin-ups are usually done at shoulder-width or narrow-grip.

 With that out of the way, let’s get into the nitty-gritty stuff.

 To start with, I want to talk about wide-grip pullups where the hands are placed outside your shoulder width.

 In general, wide-grip pullups are going to have a slightly increased emphasis on recruitment of the lats.